Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Understanding the Experimental Results through the Lens of a Choice Model with Probability Weighting

 \section{Understanding the Experimental Results through the Lens of a Choice Model with Probability Weighting}

 In the previous section, we find that the Raven test score is a strong predictor of selecting the tournament.
-The Raven score can affect competitiveness because (i) it is a strong predictor of individual performance, (ii) it affects subjective beliefs about winning the tournament, as shown in Section \ref{sec:winprob}, (iii) it could affect risk aversion, and (iv) it may have a direct effect on preference for competition, not explained through performance, beliefs or risk aversion.
+Following the recent discussions in the literature about the sources of the variations of willingness to compete \citep{gillen2019experimenting, Veldhuizen}, we attempt to understand different channels through which cognitive ability can affect competitiveness in our experiment.
+First, we note that the Raven score can affect competitiveness because (i) it is a strong predictor of individual performance, (ii) it affects subjective beliefs about winning the tournament, as shown in Section \ref{sec:winprob}, (iii) it could affect risk aversion, and (iv) it may have a direct effect on preference for competition, not explained through performance, beliefs or risk aversion.
 To understand which channels matter and how they contribute to the overall competitiveness, in this section, we analyze experimental data using a simple choice model between the piece-rate scheme ($PS$) and the tournament scheme ($TS$).

 Assume that subject $i$ estimates his/her performance upon observing a random bonus by

 where $x_{i}$ is the predicted score for competition that is the sum of the two terms: $p_{i}$ his/her expected performance and $b_{i}$ the random bonus.